masak/workshop/test.md

 Seriously, if I could give people one piece of advice for how to better themselves as programmers, it's to boost up their unit testing skills.
 It pays off amazingly.

+If you're completely new to testing, reading up on [`Test::More`](https://metacpan.org/module/Test::More) might be a good idea.
+The corresponding module for Perl 6 is just called `Test`, but the subroutines are the same.